kelseyjaneadams/sanctuary-project/README.md

 <img src="documentation/images/workshop-gallery.png">

 #### Register Form
-- The "Find Out More" section includes a registration form that allows users to express their interest in the workshops and retreats offered at the studio.
+- The "Register" page includes a registration form that allows users to express their interest in the workshops and retreats offered at the studio.
 - The form collects basic information such as the user's first name, last name, and email address, which are necessary for registration and follow-up communication.
 - Users can select their areas of interest from the available workshops via checkboxes: Bonding With The Elements, Moon Meditations, Sun Yoga, Integrating Mind and Body, or an option to select All.
 This helps tailor the information and follow-up to their specific interests.
 - The form is styled to match the overall aesthetic of the website, with a colour scheme that contrasts well with the background for readability.